• Skip to primary navigation

 Why do we celebrate Holi?

-We celebrate it to honor of Shri Vishnu and his devotee Prahlada.
+Story of Holi tells us about Sri Vishnu and devotion of his devotee Prahlada.
 Hiranyakashyapu was a king who wanted to be immortal.
 He wanted everyone to worship him.
 However, his son Prahlada did not adhere to his wishes and continued to pray to Shri Vishnu.
 He asked his sister to sit in a bonfire with Prahalada in her lap in order to test his faith.
 Holika had a boon that fire couldn't touch her if she wore her magical shawl.
 When the fire was lit, due to Shri Vishnu's blessing, shawl fell on Prahlad and saved him instead of Holika.
 Even today, Holika fire is lit on the eve of Holi in remembrance.
+We go around the bonfire and pray to burn the evil inside us too.

 What is Holi color powder made of? are they safe?

 If you wonder how Holi ke rang are made?
-Traditionally, color were homemade in eco friendly methods.
-Yellow color came from turmeric powder, gram flour , green came from henna powder 0r mehendi.
-Dried red hibiscus flowers gave red colour powder.
+Traditionally, vibrant colors were made with natural ingredients in eco friendly methods.
+Yellow color came from organic good quality turmeric powder, gram flour.
+Green came from henna powder or mehendi.
+Dried red hibiscus flowers and tesu flowers (dried palash or gulmohar) gave red colour powder.
+Neeli gulmohar or Jacaranda gave blues.
 As time passed by and chemicals made things cheap and things became toxic.
 People moved away from natural Holi Gulal to chemical ones.

-First, colors were temporary and then came permanent glossy ones too.
+First, colors were temporary with natural dyes and then came permanent glossy ones too.
 Thus, many people stopped playing it altogether as they did cause allergies and skin problems.
 You can always make natural colours which are non toxic.
 Playing with organic powder is not bad at all.
 Especially when you have kids, natural and herbal Holi is always better.
 Herbal gulal is very easy to make contrary to what you think.
 Although it comes at a price when bought as organic pack commercially, you can make it very fast too.
-Read here.
+Scroll below to see how to make diy color powder.

 Equipment